fybrik/fybrik/site/docs/concepts/config-policies.md

-# Configuration Policies
+# IT Config Policies

-## What are configuration policies?
+## What are IT config policies?

-Configuration policies are the mechanism via which the organization may influence the construction of the data plane, taking into account infrastructure capabilities and costs.
+IT config policies are the mechanism via which the organization may influence the construction of the data plane, taking into account infrastructure capabilities and costs.
 Fybrik takes into account the workload context, the data metadata, the data governance policies and the configuration policies when defining the data plane.
-The configuration policies influence what capabilities should be deployed (e.g. read, copy), in which clusters they should be deployed, and selection of the most appropriate module that implements the capability.
+IT config policies influence what capabilities should be deployed (e.g. read, copy), in which clusters they should be deployed, and selection of the most appropriate module that implements the capability.

 ## Input to policies